junkerm/specmate/documentation/specmate-quick-start.md

 ![alt text](https://github.com/tobi321/specmate/blob/patch-1/documentation/images/CEG-Graph.png "CEG Graph")

 When a node has multiple incoming connections you can change the type of the node.
+Depending on the type of the node, incoming connections can be defined as OR conjunctions or AND conjuctions.
+If the type of a node is set to AND, all predecessor nodes with a connection to the specific node need to be fullfiled in order to meet the constraints of this node.
-When the node is of type OR only one predecessor node needs to be fulfilled.
-All Predecessors need to be fulfilled when the node type is set to AND.
+Only one direct predessecor needs to be fullfiled, when the type of a node is set to OR.

 ### Modelling with Process Diagrams